datocms/old-website/src/docs/plugins/sdk-reference.md

 </html>
 ```

-If you use Webpack or Browserify, you'll need to require the Plugins SDK NPM package:
+If you use Webpack or Browserify, you'll need to require the [`datocms-plugins-sdk` npm package](https://www.npmjs.com/package/datocms-plugins-sdk):

 ```js
 const DatoCmsPlugin = require('datocms-plugins-sdk');